shortbread-tiles/shortbread-docs/shortbread-website/content/_index.md

 This schema documentation is published under the terms of the CC-0 license, generated using the Hugo framework, and the source is [on GitHub.](https://github.com/geofabrik/shortbread-docs)

 Shortbread was made (and is currently maintained) by Geofabrik GmbH, however it is intended to be a true community project and contributions are always welcome.

+Try it out with the [tile set of the German state of Baden-Württemberg (403 MB)](/shortbread-examples/shortbread-baden-wuerttemberg.zip).